AkashDeepSinghJassal/AkashDeepSinghJassal/README.md

 💻 &nbsp; Working as a software engineer at Beltech AI on intelligent traffic management systems \
 💡 &nbsp;As an engineer, I create innovate and scalable solutions that largely impact people day to day life activities \
-🌱 To nourish myself, I read about engineering blogs of internals of programming languages and backend systems.\
+🌱 To nourish myself, I read about engineering blogs of internals of programming languages and backend systems\
 ⚡  Fun fact: I love treking🏕️, reading novels 📖\
 💬 &nbsp;I am passionate about creating amazing, potent software solutions that bring societal improvements and keenly look forward to connect with like-minded professionals.\
 📩 &nbsp;You can shoot me an email at akashdeepjassal@gmail.com!
 I'll try to respond as soon as I can.\